andreasfrom/truths/README.md

 The parser, expression evaluation and half of the truth table logic is very nice code.
 The cli and equality code on the other hand is best left unseen; I hope to clean it up eventually.

-Anyhow, there are only 174 lines of code, so it should be quite easy to understand how it works.
+Anyhow, there are only around 200 lines of code, so it should be quite easy to understand how it works.

 # Copyright and license
 Copyright (c) 2014 Andreas H. From